viettranuk/Reporting/README.md

 Parameter is also configurable with values: level / flow / temperature

-The application adhered to best practices where possible (i.e. SOLID principles, etc.)
+The application adhered to best practices where possible (i.e. SOLID principles, etc.) but as usual, there is always room for improvement!
+All feedback are welcomed and very much appreciated!

 Technical notes
 - Visual Studio 2013